 Different types of aspect ratios are used for different applications.

-Computer graphics cards have the capability to output to multiple monitors at once and span the display across them to treat them as a single monitor.
+Computer graphics cards have the capability to output to multiple monitors at once and span the display across them to treat them as a single one.

 This is particularly nice for gaming.

 For some types of professionals, monitors are physically rotated 90 degrees so that the screen is vertically taller than wide.